This post lists all GED® preparatory classes and testing locations in the Santa Clarita region.

 The TASC and HiSET are available in both paper-based and computer-formatted versions whereas the GED is done exclusively computer-based.

-The GED exam is modular and includes four individual subtests in math, social studies, science, and literacy that must be completed within two years.
+The GED includes four individual subtests in math, social studies, science, and literacy that must be completed within two years.

 The TASC and HiSET contain five subtests (Literacy has individual writing and reading tests) that can’t be taken separately.

 Santa Clarita GED prep facilities